exyi/coberec/docs/thesis/approaches.md

 <!-- TODO more specific that nearly -->
 **API Creation** -- Code generation is nearly the only discussed approach that can introduce new API symbols.
 While dynamic languages can introduce new symbols at runtime, they do not offer type safety and IDEs can not guide the user through autocompletion.
-However, it is exactly when we generate large APIs that we hit a range edge cases -- the symbols must get valid names, there must not be any collisions, we must reference other symbols correctly, etc.
+However, as soon as we start generating large APIs, we hit a range of edge cases -- the symbols must get valid names, there must not be any collisions, we must reference other symbols correctly, etc.

-**Portable Principle** -- In principle, we can generate code in any text-based programming language.
+**Portable Principle** -- In principle, we can generate any text-based programming language.
-In this work, we focus on C#, but we could have a similar project for any programming language.
+In this work, we focus on C#, but we could have a similar project for any language.
-By contract, macros and reflection-based tricks are mostly focused on a single platform -- there is not a way to create similar API for C# and for, let us say, Python.
+By contract, macros and reflection-based tricks are mostly focused on a single platform -- there is no way to create a similar API for C# and for, let us say, Python.
 However, writing a robust code generator is not as easy, so we only claim that the principle is portable.
 Most of the work done on a code generator is unfortunately not going to be portable.
 In theory, we could design a common abstraction, but there would be enormous amount of compromises to make.